svn2github/dotnetzip/Readme.txt

 either the one included in the .NET Framework Class Library, or the one embedded in this library - does not read or write.

+Managing the metadata in a zip file is most of what DotNetZip does.

 Which DLL to use?